tobi/google_apps_login/README.txt

 This plugin allows you to use your Google Apps for Domains accounts to protect areas of your web apps such as internal admin areas.
 Great if your company or group is already using Google Apps.
+You may have to enable the remote login feature in your google apps domain settings.

 Requirements:
 -------------

-  * This requires a premium Google Apps for domains account.
-Free accounts will not work :-(
+  * Google Apps for domains setup. http://www.google.com/apps/
-  * pelle-ruby-openid (2.1.8) ( not sure if normal ruby-openid works, it's slightly out of date)
+  * pelle's fork of openid_id_authentication plugin http://github.com/pelle/open_id_authentication
-  * pelle's fork of openid_id_authentication plugin ( http://github.com/pelle/open_id_authentication )
+  * ruby-openid

 Example usage:
 --------------